arkhn/FHIR2Dataset/README.md

 ## FHIR2Dataset in Detail

-This project is still under development.

 This repo allows to make a SQL query on a FHIR API and to retrieve tabular data.

 _FHIR2Dataset is still under active development!_

 ## Installation

 ### With pip

 `pip install fhir2dataset`

 ### From source

 After cloning this repository, you can install the required dependencies

 ```